 The Ugandan National Expanded Program on Immunization (UNEPI) is located in the Directorate of Clinical and Community Services, Department of National Communicable Disease Control, Ministry of Health (MOH).

 Over the period 2006-2014, Uganda’s Gross National Income per capita doubled from US$340 to $680.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Ugandan government spent $3 on routine immunization per surviving infant in 2006.
 In 2014, government contributions rose to $11 per surviving infant, more than tripling.
 In addition, the government share of total routine immunization expenditures rose from 13 percent to 49 percent over the period.
 Since 2010, Uganda has reported inconsistently on JRF financial indicators.
 The data suggest that Uganda has not progressed towards country ownership of its immunization program.
-Among SIF countries, Uganda ranked eighth in terms of routine immunization spending per surviving infant in 2014.
+Among SIF countries, Uganda ranked 12th in terms of routine immunization spending per surviving infant in 2016.

 An earmarked immunization fund is provided for in Uganda’s 2016 National Immunization Act.